 The length of service increases typically occur in the following order:

-It normally takes 18 years to advance from step 1 to step 10 within a single GS grade if an employee remains in that single grade.
+It normally takes 18 years to advance from step 1 to step 10 within a single GS grade, assuming you remain in that single grade.
 However, employees can advance steps based on outstanding performance ratings, though only one per year.

 GS grades do not just denote levels of pay but also levels of responsibility for the work undertaken.
 There is even a guidance laying out the responsibilities associated with 0193 archaeologists and the different GS grades.